 Treating Meniere’s Disease: Surgery

 Meniere’s disease affects the inner ear.
 It causes problems with balance and hearing.
 Treatment often involves medications and lifestyle changes.
-But severe Meniere’s may not respond to these treatments.
+But severe Meniere’s disease may not respond to these treatments.
 In this case, surgery may be recommended.
 If surgery is the best option for you, you will be told more about it.
 This includes how to prepare and what to expect during and after the procedure.

 The following are procedures that might be done.
 Your doctor can discuss these and other options with you.